-- Bare-root tree is approx. 3 years old at time of shipment.
+- Tree is approx. 3 years old at time of shipment.

 - Please water tree immediately upon arrival.

-- Whether planting in a container or in the ground, plant the tree so the root collar (crown roots) shows above the soil line and the top of the fibrous root mass is just below the soil surface.
+- Whether planting in a container or in the ground, plant the tree so the root collar (crown roots) shows above the soil line.
+The soil line in the pot as you recieved it should remain the soil line after planting.
 Make sure that soil or mulch is not pushed up against the trunk of the tree.

 - Citrus grows best between 55°F and 85°F. Indoor temperatures averaging 65°F are conducive to growth if light is adequate.
 Protect from freezing temperatures.